-The University of Bamberg, in collaboration with the Centre of Human Resources Information Systems and Monster, has developed a empirical company study on the Recruiting Trends 2019.
-The top 1000 companies and top 300 IT companies were surveyed on application practices.
+In cooperation with the Centre of Human Resources Information Systems and Monster, the University of Bamberg has developed a Empirical company study on the 2019 recruiting trends.
+The top 1000 companies and top 300 IT companies were asked about their recruitment practices.
 In total, over 3,300 candidates provided information in the study.
-We have compiled the most important findings of the Active Sourcing Trends from our perspective for you and recommend how you can do better in 2020.
+We have summarised the most important findings of the active sourcing trends from our perspective for you and recommend how you can do better in 2020.

 WHEN COMPANIES USE ACTIVE SOURCING TO FIND CANDIDATES

-8 out of 10 top 1,000 companies are actively searching for candidates when the vacancy is difficult to fill.
-In the IT industry, almost all companies make use of active sourcing in this case.
-This allows HR managers to search for the right specialists in a targeted manner.
-This type of direct approach to candidates makes sense, especially for IT companies that rely on well-trained personnel.
-In general, however, it makes sense for all companies that have difficulties filling positions.
-Because only with "Post and Pray" is by no means enough.
-Latently searching candidates make up 30 to 50 percent of the employee market and would be willing to give up their current position for a better job.
+8 out of 10 top 1,000 companies are actively looking for candidates when a vacancy is difficult to fill.
+In the IT sector, almost all companies make use of active sourcing in this case.
+This allows recruiters to search specifically for the right specialists.
+This type of direct approach to candidates makes particular sense for IT companies that are reliant on well-trained staff.
+In general, however, it makes sense for all companies that have difficulties filling vacancies.
+Because only with "post and Pray" is by no means enough.
+Latent candidates make up 30 to 50 per cent of the employee market and would be prepared to give up their current position for a better job.
 But: They are not looking for you, they want to be found!

 WHY DO CANDIDATES PUBLISH THEIR PROFILES?